psychemedia/storytelling-notes/gwion-bach.md

 The frail bark, on the springtide's height,
 Was floated into Elphin's weir.

-The baby in his arms he raised :
+The baby in his arms he raised:
 His lovely spouse stood by, and gazed.
 And, blessing it with gentle vow,
 Cried " Taliesin !" " Radiant brow ! '

-And I am he : and well I know
+And I am he: and well I know
-Ceridwen's power protects me still ;
+Ceridwen's power protects me still;
 And hence o'er hill and vale I go,
 And sing, unharmed, whate'er I will.

-She has for me Time's veil withdrawn :
+She has for me Time's veil withdrawn:
 The images of things long gone.
 The shadows of the coming days,
 Are present to my visioned gaze.